semgrep/semgrep-docs/docs/deployment/connect-scm.md

 ### GitLab Cloud

-A connection to GitLab is created automatically after [adding a Semgrep job to GitLab CI/CD](/deployment/add-semgrep-to-ci/).
+For users of GitLab cloud-hosted plans, a connection to GitLab is created automatically after [adding a Semgrep job to GitLab CI/CD](/deployment/add-semgrep-to-ci/).
 No other steps are needed.

 ## Connect to on-premise GitHub or GitLab orgs